In celebration of Far Cry 5’s release on March 27th, let’s have a quick recap of the open world designs of Far Cry 3 and 4.

 The answer is yes.
-But it’s also a no in some areas.
+But it was also a no in some areas.

 Here’s what I loved about Kyrat’s open-world design.
 Much has already been written about this since 2014 so I’ll keep it brief.
 The panoramas.
 The snowy peaks in the distance.
 The exotic Tibetan/Nepalese structures dotting the landscape.
 Mr. Yeti …

 What I didn’t like: It was too similar to Rook Islands in too many ways.
 The rehash of nearly the entire system from FC3 took away a chunk of the joy of exploring Kyrat.
 The result of which is, beautiful as it was, Kyrat just didn’t surprise as Rook Islands did.

 Admittedly the above is more the shortcoming of gameplay rather than environmental design.
 And to be fair, the story of Pagan Min and The Golden Path is several notches more sophisticated than that of action-boy Jason.